HomeMy WebLinkAbout07/30/84July 30, 1984

 WORD COUNT STANDARD FOR CANDIDATE'S STATEMENTS AND ARGUMENTS

-Based on Western Union Domestic Word Count with Common Sense Modifications
+Based on Western Union Domestic Nord Count with Common Sense Modifications

 Candidate's Statements — 200 word limit